 It is a requirement that all skin penetration operators register their business details with Strathfield Council prior to carrying out any skin penetration operations.

 What is Strathfield Council's Role with Skin Penetration?

 Council Officers carry out annual inspections of beauty salons, tattoo parlours, acupuncturists and other business which carry out skin penetration procedures.

 - Educate and inform business operators on best practice methods to minimize public health risks.

-- Ensure that business operators achieve compliance with the Public Health (Skin Penetration) Regulation 2000 and Public Health Act 2010.
+- Ensure that business operators achieve compliance with the Public Health (Skin Penetration) Regulation 2012 and the Public Health Act 2010.